piersy/debian-setup-steps/README.md

 1. You may be able to use fwupd `sudo apt install fwupd` to grab the firmware and install it automatically.
-1. If you have a Dell pc you may be able to stick the bios exe onto a FAT32 drive and then apply the update via the flash update option of the boot menu (hold F12 on startup for the boot menu).
+1. If you have a Dell pc you may be able to stick the BIOS exe onto a FAT32 drive and then apply the update via the flash update option of the boot menu (hold F12 on startup for the boot menu).
 Dell page describing the process [here](https://www.dell.com/support/article/uk/en/ukdhs1/sln171755/updating-the-dell-bios-in-linux-and-ubuntu-environments)
-1. Have a look at the [debian](https://wiki.debian.org/Firmware/Updates) and [arch](https://wiki.archlinux.org/index.php/Flashing_BIOS_from_Linux) pages covering this, the arch one has a good looking guide to createing a bootable dos drive (though untested).
+1. Have a look at the [debian](https://wiki.debian.org/Firmware/Updates) and [arch](https://wiki.archlinux.org/index.php/Flashing_BIOS_from_Linux) pages covering this, the arch one has a good looking guide to creating a bootable DOS drive (though untested).

-## Bios Tweaks for Dell XPS 15 9570
+## BIOS Tweaks for Dell XPS 15 9570
-Needed to configure hard disk to achi mode instead of raid, the hard disks were not being discovered.
+Needed to configure hard disk to ACHI mode instead of RAID, the hard disks were not being discovered.

 # Install